johnludwigm/Radiolab/README.md

 Even for episodes with weird titles, (e.g. "12: Proof", "(So-Called) Life") you have to enter the exact title name in order to download that specific episode.
 The exception is when there is a character that is not UTF-8 (e.g. "≤ kg").
-I changed those to the intuitive substitute (in this case, "<= kg").
+I changed those to the intuitive substitutes (in this case, "<= kg").